HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-improve.md

 We use [MindTagger](../labeling.html) to inspect and label 100 extractions.
-A random sample of 100 extractions is usually sufficiently large to correctly asses precision and to identify the most common sources of error.
+A random sample of 100 extractions is usually sufficiently large to correctly assess precision and to identify the most common sources of error.
 For more information about the labeling process, please refer to the [MindTagger](../labeling.html) page, which describes in depth how to use the tool, with specific examples that use the spouse application.